Going Green as a Building Inspector

 (Source: McGraw Hill, 2008 Green Construction Outlook Report)

 From 2009-2013, a USGBC study estimates that LEED-related construction spending will have generated an additional $12.5 billion in GDP and supported 230,000 jobs.
 If ever a green market bore fruit, the building industry could well spend the next 25 years tasting it.

-Inspectors increasingly deploy a wide range of technological tools for assessing the all-important systems that lead to International Building Code (IBC) certification: fire, natural disaster, building usage, energy consumption, air quality, moisture content, installation methods and building materials specification.
+Inspectors increasingly deploy a wide range of technological tools for assessing the all-important systems that lead to International Building Code (IBC) certification: fire, natural disaster, building usage, energy consumption, air quality, moisture content (MC), installation methods and building materials specification.

 How do they do it?
 Meters, mostly and infrared technology.
-Infrared thermography can identify surface temperature variations of the building envelope, which relate to problems in the building structure such as air leakage in HVAC (heating, ventilation and air conditioning) systems, as an example.
-There are many meters available that can read the moisture content of building materials, measure carbon monoxide emissions and air particles and can even measure simple distances.
+Infrared thermography can identify surface temperature variations of the building envelope, which relate to problems in the building structure such as air leakage in HVAC (heating, ventilation, and air conditioning) systems, as an example.
+There are many meters available that can read the MC of building materials, measure carbon monoxide emissions and air particles and can even measure simple distances.

 Of course, inspectors are reputed as much by their savvy as they are by their tools of assessment.
 Judging by the diversity of the eco-friendly wood products available alone, a building inspector’s savvy may be crucial in the transition to the new normal of green building.